btstructure/btstructure/README.md

 <h3 align="center">A software developer looking for an entry level position as a full stack developer.</h3>

-- 🔭 I’m currently working on **a mta notification of trail arrivals.**
+- 🔭 I’m currently working on **an app that notifies of MTA train arrivals.**

 - 🌱 I’m currently learning **typescript, python, and graphql.**